sbhakat/BPTI-TICA-waterdynamics/README.md

 Notes:

+1. See Analysis folder to see how I generated the TICA.

-1. See Table S2 in the paper entitled 'Transient access to the protein interior: Simulation vs NMR' by Persson and Halle to see the definition of M1 state.
+2. See Table S2 in the paper entitled 'Transient access to the protein interior: Simulation vs NMR' by Persson and Halle to see the definition of M1 state.

-2. See 'How amide hydrogens exchage in native proteins' to see how one can calculate HDX from molecular simulation using simple cutoff distance.
+3. See 'How amide hydrogens exchage in native proteins' to see how one can calculate HDX from molecular simulation using simple cutoff distance.

-3. Check the atatched Figure to see what I meant by loop motion.
+4. Check the atatched Figure to see what I meant by loop motion.